 Ways to Get Involved

-National wildlife refuges partner with volunteers, youth groups, landowners, neighbors and residents of urban and rural communities to make a lasting difference.
-Join Billy Frank Jr. Nisqually Refuge staff to help make American lands healthier and communities stronger while gaining new skills and rewarding experiences.
-We have a wide range of opportunities from habitat management to biological monitoring to visitor services and you are likely to have skills that we can learn from.
+National wildlife refuges partner with volunteers, youth groups, landowners, neighbors, and residents of urban and rural communities to make a lasting difference.
+Join our staff to help make American lands healthier and communities stronger while gaining new skills and rewarding experiences.
+We have a wide range of opportunities, from habitat management to biological monitoring to visitor services; and you are likely to have skills that we can learn from.
 Get involved and join the team!

-Discover for yourself what tens of thousands of volunteers have learned: Volunteering for the U.S. Fish and Wildlife Service is fun and rewarding in many ways.
+Discover for yourself what tens of thousands of volunteers have learned: volunteering for the U.S. Fish and Wildlife Service is fun and rewarding in many ways.
 Master new skills.
 Meet new friends.
-Enjoy a sense of accomplishment from doing your part to further wildlife conservation for the pleasure of generations to follow.
-Check out our Refuge's volunteer opportunities:
+Enjoy a sense of accomplishment from doing your part to further wildlife conservation for the benefit of all.
+Check out our refuge's volunteer opportunities:

 What do volunteers do?

-At Billy Frank Jr. Nisqually Refuge, volunteers staff the Norm Dicks Visitor Center, provide information on recreational and educational opportunities, and as Friends members,the Nature Shop.
-They assist in planning and participate in special events such as National Wildlife Refuge Week and the Complex's annual festivals.
-Through nature walks and slide programs, volunteers help visitors understand and appreciate both the natural and human history of the refuges.
-Volunteers also rove Refuge trails to connect with visitors, report issues, and identify maintenance needs.
+At Billy Frank Jr. Nisqually National Wildlife Refuge, volunteers staff the Norm Dicks Visitor Center, provide information on recreational and educational opportunities, and operate the Nature Shop as members of the Friends of Nisqually National Wildlife Refuge Complex.
+They assist in planning and participate in special events like the Summer Lecture Series and annual festivals.
+Through nature walks and public programs, volunteers help visitors understand and appreciate both the natural and human history of the refuges.
+Volunteers also rove refuge trails to connect with visitors, report issues, and identify maintenance needs.

-Volunteers may work independently or under general supervision on individual projects in the areas of photography, journalism, photo and specimen collections, as a librarian, and other administrative work.
+Volunteers may work independently or under general supervision on individual projects, including photography, journalism, organizing photo and specimen collections, as a librarian, and other administrative work.

 Where Do Volunteers Work?